 Market trends have shifted toward tools that are easy to access and encourage collaboration among users.
 Seek out software that allows for self-service BI.
 You’ll also need ad hoc querying, which allows you to obtain data and analysis as needed.

 Whether this is your first foray into BI or if you’ve used other software in the past, you likely have databases or applications you’ve created in house.
 Seek out BI software that gives you the ability to integrate current and future data sets.
 It will save time and energy, and ensure a quick transition into your business’ workflow.

 Access to predictive analytics, data mining and semantic and text analytics are important to any growing business.
-Look to the future with BI software that can mine company data and use that information to predict growth, areas of concern and opportunities for improvement.
+Look to the future with BI software and tools that can mine company data and use that information to predict growth, areas of concern and opportunities for improvement.

 The ability to white label your business intelligence software is an excellent opportunity for your company.
 After all, BI is a tool, and you’re making it your own.
 You should be able to present it as your own, too.

 Embedded analytics are essential to any BI program.
 These powerful tools work within your current systems - and seamlessly integrate those systems into one another to help navigate your company’s data.